-The Quayside Group and Council deem maintaining a majority shareholding in the Port of Tauranga as strategically important, as well as providing long-term financial security.
 The Port of Tauranga continues to provide the Quayside Group and Council with dividend returns and capital growth.
-The Quayside Group is a long term investor in Port of Tauranga and must maintain a majority shareholding in accordance with Council policy.
-The Quayside Group cannot go below a majority shareholding without the endorsement from Council.
+The Quayside Group is a long-term investor in Port of Tauranga and must maintain a majority shareholding in accordance with Council policy.
+The Quayside Group cannot sell any Port shareholding without the endorsement from Council.